 All HMOs, whether or not a licence is required, must meet minimum standards.
 We routinely inspect HMOs in the borough to ensure they are:

 - Managed properly

 - Not overcrowded

 The following apply or are relevant to all HMOs in the borough:

 - The Management of Houses in Multiple Occupation (England) Regulations 2006

-- The National Fire Safety Guidance LACORS fire safety standards determines the required fire fighting an detection equipment
+- The National Fire Safety Guidance LACORS fire safety standards determines the required firefighting and detection equipment

 - The Regulatory Reform (Fire Safety) Order 2005 requires all 'responsible' persons, that is, landlords and managers, to undertake a fire risk assessment of HMOs

 In this borough, licensed HMOs are also given licence conditions which have to be followed.